 - Or type a key word into the search box at the top right corner on www.ornl.gov and follow the links provided to identify key researchers at ORNL or go to the webpages of the directorates or divisions.
 For example, typing “Environmental Science” leads to the link for the Environmental Sciences Division.

 - And you can find general contacts and access many of the Division or User Facility pages under Our People.
 Be sure to click on the page links to find potential connections as the Director is usually not the best place to begin your connection process.

 After you have completed your application, then reach out via email (use the Our People – Contact Us – Find People - Staff Directory link at www.ornl.gov to enter a name and obtain an email address) to the researchers you identify.

 - Tell them about your background and describe how your career objectives and interests relate to their research.

 - Include an updated resume/CV in the email and let them know which programs you have applied to at ORNL.

 - Showing initiative by reaching out to discuss your passion for science and research is a great way to introduce yourself to potential mentors.
 This personal connection can be the key to “standing out” from other applications.
-As this is a "pool" application posting where multiple mentors will consider candidates with a variety of interests for varied educational project opportunities, this is a critical step for selection success.
+As many of our ORNL programs use "pool" application posting where multiple mentors will consider candidates with a variety of interests for varied educational project opportunities, this is a critical step for selection success.